HyperspaceApp/Hyperspace/doc/api/Wallet.md

 Overview
 --------

-The wallet stores and manages siacoins and siafunds.
-The wallet's API endpoints expose methods for creating and loading wallets, locking and unlocking, sending siacoins and siafunds, and getting the wallet's balance.
+The wallet stores and manages space cash.
+The wallet's API endpoints expose methods for creating and loading wallets, locking and unlocking, sending space cash, and getting the wallet's balance.

 You must create a wallet before you can use the wallet's API endpoints.
 You can create a wallet with the `/wallet/init` endpoint.
 Wallets are always encrypted